-![]() Kria™ KV260 Vision AI Starter Kit Tutorial |
+Kria™ KV260 Vision AI Starter Kit Tutorial

-Generation of Firmware binaries |
+Generation of Firmware Binaries

-Generation of Firmware binaries¶
+Generation of Firmware Binaries

-From previous steps, following binaries are available:
+From previous steps, the following binaries are available:

-custom-hardware.bit (obtained by Vivado or Vitis)
+• custom-hardware.bit (obtained by Vivado or Vitis)

-custom-metadata.xclbin (obtained by Vitis) (optional)
+• custom-metadata.xclbin (obtained by Vitis) (optional)

-custom-devicetree.dtsi (obtained by DTG or hand written)
+• custom-devicetree.dtsi (obtained by DTG or handwritten)

-custom-hardware.bit -> custom-hardware.bin
+• custom-hardware.bit -> custom-hardware.bin

-custom-devicetree.dtsi -> custom-devicetree.dtbo
+• custom-devicetree.dtsi -> custom-devicetree.dtbo

-An example has been illustrated below for reference:
+The following example is illustrated for reference:

 git clone --branch xlnx_rel_v2022.1 https://github.com/Xilinx/kria-apps-firmware.git